diku-dk/futhark/docs/error-index.rst

     let a[0] = a[0]+1
     in a

-Only arrays with a a *unique array type* can be consumed.
-Such a type is written by prefixing the array type with an asterisk.
+Only parameters marked as *consumable* can be consumed.
+This is designated in the type by prefixing it with an asterisk.
 The program could be fixed by writing it like this:

 .. code-block:: futhark